catmaid/CATMAID/sphinx-doc/source/administration.rst

 manual pages of ``cron`` and ``crontab``.
 Because this command is run as `root` and the actual ``pg_dump`` call is executed as `postgres` user with the help of ``sudo``, no database password is required.
-If your actual backup command gets more complicated than this, it is recommendet to create a script file and call this from cron.
+If your actual backup command gets more complicated than this, it is recommended to create a script file and call this from cron.